 Sub-Optimal Retraction Settings

-Your retraction settings can definitely add to the passes so a good solution is lowering your retraction settings.
+Your retraction settings can definitely add to the instance of your extruder flattening or grinding your filament, so a good solution is lowering your retraction settings.

 A good range for your retraction distance to be at is between 5-10mm & your retraction speed between 25-40mm/s.
 Do some trial and error runs to see whether this fixes the problem.
 This is the solution that personally fixed this issue for me.